 The caster level of any spells cast from the magic staff are equal to the caster level of the rod or wand they are being pulled from.
 You can buy all of the rods and wands in a staff at different creator levels if you want to.
 That is, while you can purchase the Bonebreaker's Rod as a caster level 7 rod, the damage dealt by its Boneshatter spell is stuck at 7d6+7, and will not increase unless the staff is upgraded to make use of a higher level version of the Bonebreaker's Rod.
 This means that a magic staff that is able to cast three maximum level spells will be quite expensive indeed.
 This also means it is necessary to separately track the creator level of each rod and wand used in the staff's construction.

-The wand effect or effects chosen for the staff does not use up any of the staff's charges, but they can only be used if the staff has at least 1 charge remaining.
+The wand effect or effects chosen for the staff does not use up any of the staff's charges, but they can only be used while the staff is being wielded in both hands.

 Wand effects can be used to modify/alter the caster's own spells during their spellcasting, or they can be applied to the spells cast from the staff, but only if the caster meets the prerequisites normally required by the wand.
 (For example, to make use of the Wand of Quickening, the wielder must actually know the Quicken Spell feat.
 A staff imbued with the ability of a Wand of Quickening would have the same requirement of its wielder.)

-You can upgrade an existing magic staff to have a higher caster level for one or more of the rods or wands imbued into the staff.
+You can upgrade an existing magic staff to have a higher caster level for one or more of the rods or wands imbued into the staff, or even swap out a wand or rod ability for a completely different one.
 The cost to do this is simply the difference in cost from the old rod or wand to the new rod or wand.
-This only apples to upgrades within the same rods or wand as are already imbued in the magic staff.

 It is also possible to build a magic staff with fewer than four abilities (as noted above).
 If you wish to upgrade the staff later to add a rod or wand ability, as long as it does not push the magic staff above the maximum possible (i.e. four total abilities), you simply pay the cost of the new rod or wand being added to the staff.